FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

 Coffee is the biggest export of Uganda.
 Uganda coffee is subdivided into Arabica Coffee which contributes about 20% of the annual national coffee produce and Robusta Coffee which contributes about 80% of the Coffee produced in the country annually.

 Though Uganda is the biggest coffee exporter in Africa, Ugandans are not big coffee drinkers only consuming about 4% of all the coffee they produce.
 This is because they are busy drinking tea!

 But anyone can agree that Uganda has the most delicious coffee.
 Don’t miss trying out the Arabica coffee from the mountain regions of Elgon and Kigezi.

 What is porridge?
 Uganda white porridge is mainly prepared for breakfast in Uganda.
 It is made by mixing maize flour/corn flour with cold water, then added to boiling water and mingled to thin-thick perfection.
 It’s hot, and it’s better taken in slurps of sensation.

 Taken slowly, it helps quieten a riotous appetite with healthy amounts of sugar added.
-You may also add some milk to porridge.
+You may also add some milk to the porridge.

 You could call it light brown porridge because of the way it looks but it is distinctly different from porridge.
-Uganda bushera is a beverage made from sorghum flour, fermented sorghum or millet grains and water.
+Uganda bushera is a beverage made from sorghum flour, fermented sorghum or millet grains, and water.